Imageomics/HDR-SMood-Challenge-sample/README.md

 uv run python baselines/training/train.py
 ```

+The training data is available on the Imageomics Hugging Face: [Sentinel Beetles Dataset](https://huggingface.co/datasets/imageomics/sentinel-beetles).

 ### Evaluation
 Aftering training, you can locally evaluate your model by running the following:
 ```